 HydroCone by GCA

-A sterile, single patient use instrument for the delivery of gel implants made from a clear polymeric material that is soft and flexible.
+A sterile, single patient use implant insertion device made from a clear polymeric material that is soft and flexible.

 Available in limited markets.